The District's highest honor for outstanding contributions toward the prevention or control of air pollution in the Mojave Desert

-A High Desert military base which utilizes “green energy” to fulfill more than 60% of the 704,000 acre installation’s year-round electricity requirements and 95% during winter months was recognized today by the Governing Board of the Mojave Desert Air Quality Management District, as the local regulatory agency presented its 2016/2017 Exemplar Awards to the Marine Corps Air Ground Combat Center in 29 Palms.
+A High Desert military base which utilizes “green energy” to fulfill more than 60% of the 704,000 acre installation’s year-round electricity requirements and 95% during winter months was recognized in September 2017 by the Governing Board of the Mojave Desert Air Quality Management District, as the local regulatory agency presented its 2016/2017 Exemplar Awards to the Marine Corps Air Ground Combat Center in 29 Palms.
 The MDAMD’s top award was accepted by Colonel J.D.
 Wylie, AC/S G-4, Installations and Logistics.

 MCAGCC was recognized for leading the United States Marine Corps in the production of “green energy” through implementation of the largest on-site cogeneration plant in the system and one of the largest federally-owned solar arrays in existence.
 During the winter, exhaust from the7 MW plant’s turbine exhaust is captured in a heat-recovery generator to supply heat for approximately one-third of the base’s central heating plant, which produces a total of 16.4 MW of electricity for the installation.
 In addition, the Combat Center currently has more than 54 smaller solar systems installed on sunshades, rooftops and on the ground, and 1.25 MW and 1.5 MW single axis tracking ground solar arrays.
 Combined, the solar panels can produce more than 8.6MW annually and generate more than 5% of the Combat Center’s total electricity requirements.